Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IPmVdCgi2_A.md

 >
 > [Laughter]
 >
-> jesus all right, well at least that error I know why that is because it's my like audio card is burning up, or audio device so what was it, tanker trucks yeah so make sure to post these questions like post that on our creptions website, because that's a really good suggestion for our questions website, it's not impossible to be honest I don't think so, adding another truck, for for for ,
+> jesus all right, well at least that error I know why that is because it's my like audio card is burning up, or audio device so what was it, tanker trucks yeah so make sure to post these questions like post that on our creptions website, because that's a really good suggestion for our questions website, it's not impossible to be honest I don't think so, adding another truck, for for for,
 >
 > [Music]
 >